The Flying Burrito Brothers: Classic era (1968–1972)

 Released in April 1970, Burrito Deluxe juxtaposed the band's inability to develop compelling new material (partially exacerbated by Parsons' hedonistic streak; his "Lazy Days" dated from 1967) with prominent covers of the Rolling Stones's hitherto unreleased "Wild Horses", Dylan's "If You Gotta Go, Go Now" and the Southern gospel standard "Farther Along".
 Unlike Gilded Palace, the album failed to chart entirely.
 A month later, Parsons showed up for a band performance only minutes before they were to take the stage.
 Visibly intoxicated, he began singing songs that differed from what the rest of the band were performing.
 A furious Hillman (already incensed by the singer's penchant for showing up at $500 concerts in a limousine and increasingly Jagger-influenced showmanship) fired him immediately after the show, to which Parsons responded, "You can't fire me, I'm Gram!"
 According to Hillman, this incident was merely the final straw; Parsons' desire to hang out with the Rolling Stones rather than focus on his own band's career was also a significant factor, mirroring his 1968 dismissal from the Byrds.

 Now fronted by Hillman and Leadon, the band appeared in June–July 1970 on the Festival Express rail tour of Canada with Janis Joplin, the Grateful Dead, the Band, and other notable groups of the era.
 Parsons would eventually be replaced by guitarist/songwriter Rick Roberts.
 The new lineup released The Flying Burrito Bros in June 1971.
 Like its predecessors, it was not a commercial success, peaking at No. 176 in the United States.
 Shortly thereafter, Kleinow left to work as a session musician, while Leadon departed to co-found the Eagles.
 Al Perkins and Kenny Wertz replaced them for a final tour in autumn of 1971; during these performances, veteran bluegrass musicians Roger Bush (acoustic bass, vocals) and Byron Berline (fiddle) of Country Gazette participated as guests during an acoustic interlude.
 The band released Last of the Red Hot Burritos, a well-received live album culled from the tour, in May 1972.

-The band dissolved immediately thereafter when Hillman and Perkins joined Stephen Stills's Manassas.
+The band dissolved immediately thereafter when Hillman and Perkins joined Stephen Stills' Manassas.
 Berline, Bush and Wertz continued with their own band, Country Gazette.
 Roberts assumed corporate ownership of the band from Hillman in October 1972 and assembled a makeshift lineup to fulfill contractual commitments for some 1973 European live shows.
 He briefly initiated a solo career before forming Firefall with Clarke.
 During his summer of 1973 recording sessions, Parsons reduced his heroin use but then overdosed on morphine on September 18, 1973.